mtumilowicz/big-data-scala-spark-batch-workshop/README.md

         * instantiates SparkSession
         * communicates with the cluster manager
         * requests resources (CPU, memory, etc.) from the cluster manager for Spark’s executors (JVMs)
-        * transforms operations into directed acyclic graph (DAG) computations and schedules them
+        * plans and coordinates the execution: transforms operations into directed acyclic graph (DAG) and schedules them
+            * keeps track of available resources to execute tasks
+            * schedules tasks to run "close" to the data where possible (data locality)
         * distributes operations execution across the Spark executors
         * once the resources are allocated, it communicates directly with the executors
         * resides on master node
-    * Cluster manager
+    * Spark master & Cluster manager
+        * Cluster Manager can be separate from the Master process
-        * manages and allocates resources for the cluster
+        * Spark master requests resources and makes resources available to the Driver
-        * four types
-            * the built-in standalone cluster manager
-            * Apache Hadoop YARN
-            * Apache Mesos
-            * Kubernetes
-                * Spark driver: Runs in a Kubernetes pod
-                * Spark executor: Each worker runs within its own pod
-                * Cluster manager: Kubernetes Master
+            * monitors the status and health of resources
+            * is not involved in the execution of the application and the coordination of its tasks and stages
+        * Cluster manager is a process responsible for monitoring the Worker nodes and reserving resources on these nodes upon request by the Master
+            * Master then makes these cluster resources available to the Driver in the form of Executors
     * Worker node
         * any node that can run application code in the cluster
         * may not share filesystems with one another
     * Spark executor
-        * single executor per each node
+        * is a process that executes tasks on the workers often in parallel
         * communicates with the driver program
-        * executes tasks on the workers
+        * workers hold many executors, for many application
     * Job
         * is a sequence of Stages, triggered by an action (ex. `.count()`)
     * Stage